 There is always a way to conquer shy bladder and to learn how to make yourself pee again … that is if you really want to and if you’re up for the challenge!
 I did it and if I can you can too.

 Paruresis – How To Make Yourself Pee

-1. Trust Your Instincts And Practise Relaxation:
+Tip 1: Trust Your Instincts And Practise Relaxation.

 So, with that being the case, all you have to do is relax your mind and let your body lead the way.
-Sounds simple doesn’t it!
+Sounds really simple doesn’t it!
 In reality though it’s going to take time as your mind is pretty damn powerful and has likely been allowed to control things for far too long.

 Practise progressive muscular relaxation